Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 2. Get the Right Team on Board

 For successful customer onboarding, it’s important to assign the task to the right team.
-A single person can handle onboarding if yours is a small business, but you will need a full-fledged team if you are a SaaS business dealing in complex products.
+A single person can handle onboarding if yours is a small business.
+However, you will need a full-fledged team if you are a business dealing in complex products.

 • Designing the content